 Investments In Partnerships.
 The Fund will own interests in entities that are classified as partnerships for federal income tax purposes.
 As a partner in a partnership, the Fund will be required to recognize its allocable share of taxable income, if any, from the partnership, whether or not such income is actually distributed from the partnership to the Fund.
 Accordingly, the Fund may need to borrow money or dispose of its interests in underlying funds to make the required distributions.
 Additionally, the Fund may receive an allocation of items of income or deduction that are tax preferences or adjustments to income for alternative minimum tax purposes which will be passed through to Fund's shareholders.
-For purposes of the Income Test, income that the Fund realizes from equity interests in entities that are classified as partnerships will generally have the same character for the Fund as in the hands of such an entity; consequently, the Fund may be required to limit its equity investments in any such entities that earn fee income, rental income, or other nonqualifying income.
+For purposes of the Income Test, income that the Fund realizes from equity interests in entities that are classified as partnerships will generally have the same character for the Fund as in the hands of such an entity; consequently, the Fund may be required to limit its equity investments in any such entities that earn fee income, rental income, income from commodities, or other nonqualifying income.
 Additionally, private investment funds generally are not obligated to disclose the contents of their portfolios.
 This lack of transparency may make it difficult for the Fund to monitor the source of its income, and otherwise comply with Subchapter M of the Code, and ultimately may limit the universe of private investment funds in which the Fund may invest.

-The character of the income recognized by the Partnership flows through to the Fund including for purposes of determining whether at least 90% of the income of the Fund is qualifying income.
-Accordingly, if a Partnership derives income other than qualifying income, such income will not count toward meeting the 90% requirement.
+The character of the income recognized by the partnerships in which the Fund invests flows through to the Fund including for purposes of determining whether at least 90% of the income of the Fund is qualifying income.
+Accordingly, if a partnership in which the Fund invests derives income other than qualifying income, such income will not count toward meeting the 90% requirement, and may cause the Fund to fail to comply with Subchapter M and to be subject to corporate-level taxes.